My CD key or unique identification doesn't work

 Using the wrong character

 Make sure all the letters and numbers you are entering are correct.
-Characters such as the capital letter "O" and the number "0" can be difficult to read, make sure you're entering an "O" and not a zero if that is what needs to be entered.
-Other problem letters include a capital letter "i" that looks like a lowercase "l," or a capital letter "l" that looks like the number "1."
+Characters, such as the capital letter "O" and the number "0," can be difficult to read.
+Make sure you're entering an "O" and not a zero if that is what needs to be entered.
+Other problem letters include a capital letter "i" that looks like a lowercase "l," or a lowercase letter "l" that looks like the number "1."